Jan de Quay: Early life

-Jan Eduard de Quay was born in 's-Hertogenbosch on 26 August 1901.
+Jan Eduard de Quay was born in ’s-Hertogenbosch on 26 August 1901.
 After attending a Jesuit school in Katwijk, he graduated in psychology from the University of Utrecht in 1926.
 The following year he was awarded a doctorate for his thesis on the contribution of sensory and motor factors to the learning and labour process.

 In 1928 he was appointed lecturer in psychotechnology at the Catholic college of higher education in Tilburg (now the University of Tilburg) and in 1933 professor of business economics and psychotechnology at the same institution.
 During the pre-war mobilisation of the Netherlands (1939-1940) De Quay became a lieutenant in the reserve.
 In July 1940 he formed the Triumvirate of the controversial nationalist Dutch Union with Louis Einthoven and Hans Linthorst Homan.
 This Union was controversial because its leaders suggested partial collaboration with the German occupiers.
-In August 1940 De Quay started secret meetings with the fascistic Nationaal Front in oder to fuse the two organisations.
+In August 1940 De Quay started secret meetings with the fascistic Nationaal Front in order to fuse the two organisations.
 During these talks De Quay called himself a fascist, the Union a fascistic organisation and said that he rejected democracy.
 In May and June of the same year he was government commissioner for labour at the Ministry of Social Affairs.
 In this position he encouraged the Dutch population to seek employment in Germany.
 From July 1942 to June 1943 he was interned in Haaren, after which he went into hiding from the occupation authorities.
 This lasted until June 1943, when he went into hiding.
 Following the liberation of the area south of the rivers in late 1944, he became chairman of the Board of Commissioners for Agriculture, Industry, Trade and Commerce set up to restore the national economy.